 Normally, apprenticeships require candidates to be above 18 years of age.
 For minors, registered pre-apprenticeship programs are created in partnership with employers and educational institutions.
 The purpose of these programs is to implement on-job training and prepare them for career paths by teaching them the skills necessary for future employment.
 Registered pre-apprenticeship programs prepare students who don’t have the means to attend college/university.

 14: Employers Don’t Value Apprenticeships

-Employers are increasingly choosing to grow their business via apprenticeships.
-In certain cases, some employers believe that former apprentices are more employable than a new job applicant.
+Employers are increasingly choosing to grow their businesses via apprenticeships.
+In certain cases, some employers believe that former apprentices are more employable than a new job applicants.
 Indeed, apprenticeships offer a stepping-stone to excel in a career.

 15: I’ll Just Be Making Tea